needle-mirror/com.unity.adaptiveperformance/Documentation~/visual-scripting.md

 ![Adaptive Performance thermal unit.](Images/VisualScripting/vs-thermal.png)

-For more information about thermals see the [user guide](user-guide.md#device-thermal-state-feedback).
+For more information on thermals, refer to [device-thermal-state-feedback](user-guide.md#device-thermal-state-feedback).

 ### Performance

-There are many different performance units available.
-You can find them in the fuzzy search under AdaptivePerformance/Performance.
+You can find all available performance units in the fuzzy search under AdaptivePerformance/Performance.

 #### Bottleneck